-Child Criminal Exploitation (CCE) (See KCSIE 2021 Annex B)
+Child Criminal Exploitation (CCE) (See KCSIE 2022 Annex B for further details)

 CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
 CCE does not always involve physical contact; it can also occur through the use of technology.